diegojromerolopez/diegojromerolopez.github.io/content/en/post/2023-09-02-misconceptions-about-code-comments.md

 code reviews are in place.
 The team must review the comments and the code, as the comments are actually part of the code (as you would expect).
 Keep in mind this rule and you are golden:
-Worst comment is not the one that is not there, but the one that is wrong.
+*The worst comment is not the one that is missing, but the one that is wrong*.

 And last, there are two classes of code complexity: inherent and accidental.

-**Inherent complexity** (IH) is the complexity the code has because it is needed to fulfil the mission it has been created to.
+**Inherent Complexity** (IH) is the complexity the code has because it is needed to fulfil the mission it has been created to.
 For example, a multi-threaded code can be complex but there is no possible more simple replacement.
 That is the way it is.

-On the other hand, **Accidental complexity** (AC) is the complexity we humans inject in the code that is not neede to make it work, but we add to the code because we are fallible.
+On the other hand, **Accidental Complexity** (AC) is the complexity we humans *inject* in the code that is not neede to make it work, but we add to the code because we are fallible.
 Of course a minimal accidental complexity is OK, as it could help us understand better the code.